yowainwright/codependence/README.md

 <!-- init command behavior from src/cli/index.ts -->

-Initialize.
-That's it!

 ```sh
 codependence init
 ```

+That's it!

-### What it does
+### What `init` does

-- Finds package manifests.
+1. Finds package manifests.
-- Asks for the dependency policy and enforcement.
+2. Prompts you to seemlessly setup dependency policy and enforcement.
-- Creates or updates the configuration.
+3. Creates or updates the configuration.

 > [!NOTE]
 > Use `init config [directory]` for configuration only and `init actions` to generate GitHub Actions workflows.